blucz/vectordisplay/README.md

 A WebGL-based vector display engine for creating retro CRT-style phosphor graphics in the browser.

-This JavaScript library is a port and continuation of my earlier C++ OpenGL vector display engine from [github.com/blucz/Vector](https://github.com/blucz/Vector), bringing the same authentic CRT phosphor simulation to web browsers.
+This JavaScript library is a port and continuation of my earlier C-based OpenGL vector display engine from [github.com/blucz/Vector](https://github.com/blucz/Vector), bringing the same authentic CRT phosphor simulation to web browsers.

+For this to feel awesome, you really need a display with good blacks and a lot of dynamic range.
+It works great on all Apple displays from the past 5 years.
+It works OK on my 3 year old Dell monitor.
+It works meh on my 6 year old Dell Monitor.

 ## Features